Pilleth, St Mary's Church & Holy Well

 Attraction Type: Historic Church - Holy Well

-Location: On an unpaved lane off the B4356 about 3 miles west of Presteigne and 2 miles south of Knighton.
+Location: On an unpaved lane off the B4356 about three miles west of Presteigne and two miles south of Knighton.

 Website: Pilleth, St Mary's Church

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Pilleth Battlefield Site - 0 miles (Countryside)